Branch and bound

 The algorithm depends on efficient estimation of the lower and upper bounds of regions/branches of the search space.
-If no bounds are available, the algorithm degenerates to an exhaustive search.
+If no bounds are available, then the algorithm degenerates to an exhaustive search.

 The method was first proposed by Ailsa Land and Alison Doig whilst carrying out research at the London School of Economics sponsored by British Petroleum in 1960 for discrete programming, and has become the most commonly used tool for solving NP-hard optimization problems.
 The name "branch and bound" first occurred in the work of Little et al. on the traveling salesman problem.

 Overview

-The goal of a branch-and-bound algorithm is to find a value x that maximizes or minimizes the value of a real-valued function f(x), called an objective function, among some set S of admissible, or candidate solutions.
+The goal of a branch-and-bound algorithm is to find a value x that maximizes or minimizes the value of a real-valued function f(x), called an objective function, among some set S of admissible or candidate solutions.
 The set S is called the search space, or feasible region.
 The rest of this section assumes that minimization of f(x) is desired; this assumption comes without loss of generality, since one can find the maximum value of f(x) by finding the minimum of g(x) = −f(x).
 A B&B algorithm operates according to two principles: